adamghill/django-unicorn/docs/source/templates.md

 ### updated

 The `updated` event is fired after the AJAX call finishes and the component is merged with the newly rendered component template.
-The callback gets called with one argument, `component`, which can be inspected if necessary.
+The callback gets called with one argument, `component`.

 ```html
 <!-- updated-event.html -->